Maximizing Influence with Graph Neural Networks: Methodology

-The proof can be found in Appendix A.1.
-In reality, due to the existence of cycles, two problems arise with this computation.
+In reality, due to the existence of cycles, two problems arise.
 Firstly, if the process is repeated, the influence of the original seeds may increase again, which comes in contrast with the independent cascade model.
 This can be controlled by minimizing the repetitions, e.g., four repetitions cause the original seeds to be able to reinfect other nodes in a network with triangles.
 To this end, we leverage up to three neural network layers.
 Another problem due to cycles pertains to the probability of neighbors influencing each other.
 In this case, the product of the complementary probabilities in Eq.~(\ref{eq:bound1}) does not factorize for the non-independent neighbors.
 This effect was analyzed extensively in \cite{lokhov2019scalable}, App.
 B, and proved that the influence probability computed by $p(u|S)$ is itself an upper bound on the real influence probability for graphs with cycles.
 Intuitively, the product that represents non-independent probabilities is larger than the product of independent ones.
 This renders the real influence probability, which is complementary to the product, smaller than what we compute.

 We can thus contend that the estimation $\hat{p}(u|S)$ provides an upper bound on the real influence probability---and we can use it to compute an upper bound to the real influence spread of a given seed set i.e., the total number of nodes influenced by the diffusion.
 Since message passing can compute inherently an approximation of influence estimation, we can parameterize it to learn a function that tightens this approximation based on supervision.
-In our neural network architecture, each layer consists of a GNN with batchnorm and dropout omitted here, and starting from $\mathbf{H}_0 = \mathbf{X} \in \Reals^{n \times d} $ we have:
+In our neural network architecture, each layer consists of a GNN with batchnorm and dropout omitted here, and starting from $H_0 = X \in \Reals^{n \times d} $ we have:

 The readout function that summarizes the graph representation based on all nodes' representations is a summation with skip connections:

 This representation captures the probability of all nodes being active throughout each layer.
 The output that represents the predicted influence spread is derived by: